If you’re going through hell, keep on going, Winston Churchill.

 $\begin{cases} x’ = f(x, y) \\ y’ = g(x, y) \end{cases}$

-If the divergence of the vector field is always positive or always negative in the region D, it implies that the flow is either consistently diverging (spreading out) or converging (coming together) throughout the region.
-This consistent behavior prevents the trajectories from closing onto themselves to form limit cycles within D.
+If the divergence of the vector field is always positive or always negative in the region D, it implies that the flow is either consistently diverging (spreading out, pushing trajectories outward behaving like a source) or converging (coming together, pulling trajectories inward behaving like a sink) throughout the region.
+This consistent behavior prevents the trajectories from closing onto themselves (loop around and close around) to form limit cycles within D.

 $\begin{cases} x’ = x^3 + y^3 \\ y’ = 3x + y^3 + 2y \end{cases}$